Back

 After all the whys have been discerned and the best type was chosen, here comes the most interesting part, MVP building itself.

-Being the development company, we rolled out 300 MVPs for startups in various industries and for various purposes.
-The recipe we share is based on partnership between an entrepreneur and a professional project development team.
+Being the development company, we rolled out 300 MVPs for startups in various industries and various purposes.
+The recipe we share is based on a partnership between an entrepreneur and a professional project development team.

 This is what you have to do hand in glove with your outsourced partner.